panoptesDev/Safecoin/docs/src/developing/test-validator.md

 ⠈ 00:36:02 | Processed Slot: 5142 | Confirmed Slot: 5142 | Finalized Slot: 5110 | Snapshot Slot: 5100 | Transactions: 5142 | ◎499.974295000
 ```

-Leave `solana-test-validator` running in its own terminal.
+Leave `safecoin-test-validator` running in its own terminal.
 When it is no longer
 needed, it can be stopped with ctrl-c.

 ## Interacting
-Open a new terminal to interact with a [running](#running) `solana-test-validator`
+Open a new terminal to interact with a [running](#running) `safecoin-test-validator`
 instance using other binaries from the Safecoin CLI Tool Suite or your own client
 software.

 #### Configure the CLI Tool Suite to target a local cluster by default
 ```
-solana config set --url http://127.0.0.1:8899
+safecoin config set --url http://127.0.0.1:8899
 ```

 #### Verify the CLI Tool Suite configuration
 ```
-solana genesis-hash
+safecoin genesis-hash
 ```
 * **NOTE:** The result should match the `Genesis Hash:` field in the
-`solana-test-validator` status output
+`safecoin-test-validator` status output

 #### Check the wallet balance
 ```
-solana balance
+safecoin balance
 ```
 * **NOTE:** `Error: No such file or directory (os error 2)` means that the default
 wallet does not yet exist.
-Create it with `solana-keygen new`.
+Create it with `safecoin-keygen new`.
 * **NOTE:** If the wallet has a zero SAFE balance, airdrop some localnet SAFE with
-`solana airdrop 10`
+`safecoin airdrop 10`

 #### Perform a basic transfer transaction
 ```
-solana transfer EPhgPANa5Rh2wa4V2jxt7YbtWa3Uyw4sTeZ13cQjDDB8 1
+safecoin transfer EPhgPANa5Rh2wa4V2jxt7YbtWa3Uyw4sTeZ13cQjDDB8 1
 ```

 #### Monitor `msg!()` output from on-chain programs
 ```
-solana logs
+safecoin logs
 ```
 * **NOTE:** This command needs to be running when the target transaction is
 executed.
 Run it in its own terminal